 - Location – Select one or more geographic locations (Market, Region, State, or Network) to include.

 Primary dimensions are selected through lists above the chart.
 You can use this as a powerful pivot on the report.

 The Summary gives you the total number of requests with the complete set of the filters applied.

 Filter by Preset Time Ranges

-Relative preset time ranges can be chosen as an additional filter to further refine the reporting.
+Relative preset time ranges can be chosen as an extra filter to further refine the reporting.

-- Click on the bookmark icon on the top-right of the page.
+- Click the bookmark icon on the top-right of the page.

 - In the Add New Bookmark dialog box, give an appropriate name to the bookmark and click Create.